-- (c) possibly constitute a contravention of section 636(1)(m) if it is not also in the bidder's statement; and - (d) constitute misuse of the provisions of section 633(6).
+- (b) may inhibit ASIC's proper conduct of its role; - (c) is likely to constitute a contravention of section 636(1)(m); and - (d) is likely to constitute misuse of the provisions of section 633(6).

 Chairman's letter

 5. The Panel does not consider that a Chairman's letter is so intrinsically different in nature to other parts of Wrap Information that it should receive different treatment.
 A Chairman's letter should be lodged with ASIC and given to the target company with the bidder's statement and the other Wrap Information.